 It depends on the program to which you are applying.
 The general GRE is strongly recommended for all applicants, but it is not required.
 The mathematics subject GRE is required only for applicants to the Mathematics Ph.D. program (unless you choose the Statistics subfield in which case it is not required).
 In other words, if you apply to the Applied Math M.S. program or any Statistics program, you are not required to take any GRE.
 The only required GRE is the mathematics subject GRE and that exam is a requirement only for applicants to the Mathematics Ph.D. program who are not specializing in Statistics.

-UPDATE Fall 2020: Because of the impact of COVID-19 on ETS test administration, we will not require the GRE subject exam for application to the Mathematics PhD program.
+UPDATE for Admission in Fall 2021: Because of the impact of COVID-19 on ETS test administration, we will not require the GRE subject exam for application to the Mathematics PhD program.

 The TOEFL is required of all foreign applicants, unless the applicant has one or more of: